jcornford/jcornford.github.io/index.md

 My background is Biology, specifically Physiological Sciences (or Medicine without the troublesome people), and I found when reading articles on machine learning and data-science that quite often the reader is assumed to have done Physics or Engineering.
-Alternatively, things might be laser-focused on the concepts or implementation details, which can be really great, e.g. [Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/), but I often wished for more details, but again, without assuming prior familiarity all of the maths ([Elements of Statisitical Learning](https://statweb.stanford.edu/~tibs/ElemStatLearn/) is a pretty big step up :] ).
+Alternatively, things might be laser-focused on the concepts or implementation details, which can be really great, e.g. [Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/), but I often wished for more details, but again, without assuming prior familiarity all of the maths - [Elements of Statisitical Learning](https://statweb.stanford.edu/~tibs/ElemStatLearn/) is a pretty big step up :] ( half of page 45, lines 3.3 to 3.6, is the entire focus of [posts 2](2017-01-07-least-squares-for-dummies/) and [2a](2017-01-08-scalar-by-vector-derivatives-for-least-squares)).

-So, this [blog](/blog) is intended to cross that bridge, primarily aimed at Biologists, who have done a limited amount of maths, but have experience coding in python.
-I'll try to use coding to inform the maths, as maths really started making more sense to me when thinking in terms of code.
+So, this [blog](/blog) is intended to cross that bridge, filling in those details.
+I'll try to use coding to inform the maths, as the maths really started making more sense to me when thinking in terms of code.

 <a href="{{ blog | prepend: site.baseurl }}">